Othernet-Project/outernet-broadman/README.rst

 - zipinfo
 - md5sum

-Python should also be installed.
+Python shouldalso be installed.

+The following Python dependencies are also required:

+- outernet-metadata

 Naming conventions
 ==================